joshuacords/opr/OPR-Riverside-Version.md

 ### Determine Cover
 For each model, if more than half of the targeted unit is not in LoS, or in the case of single model units - more than half of the unit is hidden, that target has **Cover** from the model's attack.

+### Resolve Attacks
+See **Resolving Attacks**.

+### Morale Check
+If half or less of the models in a unit remain from the amount it started the game with, or with a single model unit - if it has taken at least half of its Tough value in wounds, the unit takes a **Morale Test**.
+If the test fails, the unit is **Shaken**.

+## Resolving Attacks

 ### Roll Attacks
 For each target unit, roll all attacks of models firing on that unit.
 Use the model's Quality for the base difficulty.
 Each successful roll counts as a Hit.